run-ai/docs/docs/Administrator/Miscellaneous/launch-job-via-yaml.md

 ## Delete Workloads

-... need to delete the Jobs/Sts and also the PodGroup
+To delete a Run:AI workload you need to delete the Job or StatefulSet according to the workload type

+    kubectl delete job <JOB-NAME>

+or:

+    kubectl delete sts <STS-NAME>